aphecetche/gatsby-subatest/src/play/toto.md

 date: 01/01/1981
 menus:
   main:
-      identifier: 'top/toto'
+    identifier: "top/toto"
-      name: 'this is the name of toto menu'
+    name: "this is the name of toto menu"
-      parent: 'top'
+    parent: "top"
   side:
-      identifier: 'side/toto'
+    identifier: "side/toto"
-      name: 'this is the name of toto menu'
+    name: "this is the name of toto menu"
-      parent: 'side'
+    parent: "side"
 ---

-legacy from *old* times
+legacy from _old_ times